lwierzb1/RPG/README.md

 # RPG
-Images used are not mine, I have found them on Google Search.
+Images used are not mine, that's why they are not on repository.
-They will not be used for commercial purposes.